xianhuifeng/fashion-discovery-platform/README.md

 - Angular-bootstrap: For the five start rating, I used ui.bootstrap.rating.
 - CSS3: It took care pinterest-like layout and other cool details.
 - Lo-dash: Why Lo-dash?
 Why not, it is better than Underscore.js!
-- Express.js: Did all the routing work.
+- Express.js: Hard worker, did all the backend job.

 ## Author
 Xianhui Feng